 Facebook is under fire for its data sharing practices, with Cambridge Analytica having misused user data of as many as 50 million Facebook users.
 Now, in response to that controversy, many users are joining the #DeleteFacebook movement, including one who once netted hefty payday from the social media giant…

-As noted by The Verge, Facebook acquired WhatsApp for a hefty $16 billion back in 2014, bringing co-founders Jan Koum and Brain Acton aboard.
+As noted by The Verge, Facebook acquired WhatsApp for a hefty $16 billion back in 2014, bringing co-founders Jan Koum and Brian Acton aboard.
 While Koum still leads WhatsApp, Acton quit last year to start his own nonprofit foundation.
 Despite his $16 billion relationship with Facebook, however, Acton has some choice words for Facebook’s data sharing practices.

 In a post on Twitter this evening, Acton declared that “It is time,” including the #DeleteFacebook hashtag in his tweet.
 The Verge reached out to WhatsApp for comment on Acton’s post, but did not hear back.

 There have been questions as to Acton’s relationship with Facebook and WhatsApp since his departure last year.
 For instance, he invested $50 million into Signal – a competitor to WhatsApp focused on user privacy and encryption.

 A quick search of #DeleteFacebook on Twitter reveals that Acton isn’t the only one fed up with Facebook’s user data practices.
 This also isn’t the first time users have caused some reputation damage with “#Delete” campaigns on Twitter.
 For instance, Uber’s string of controversies prompted users to start the #DeleteUber push.

 It was reported earlier today that Facebook will be probed by the Federal Trade Commission over its use of personal data.
 The FTC is said to be investigating the company’s relationship Cambridge Analytica and allegations that Facebook user data was used in a “grossly unethical” manner.